Learn about high dynamic range photography: how to take photos, merge them into one and edit them.

-HDR is an abbreviation for high dynamic range between the darkest and the lightest parts of an image.
-An HDR photo displays maximum details for recreating all the memories and get you back to the moments of shooting.
+HDR is an abbreviation for the high dynamic range between the darkest and the lightest parts of an image.
+An HDR photo displays maximum details for recreating all the memories and getting you back to the moments of shooting.
 HDR Photography is a science and an art.

 The scientific aspect is taking bracketed shots at different exposure and merging them into one.
 The artistic aspect is a wide range of effects from natural to extreme and dramatic.

 Now we are going to provide you with everything you need to know about the HDR process.
 You will also find a lot of other helpful info for both beginning and advanced photographers in our blog.
 For example, you can easily choose the perfect free photo editor for Mac from our wide selection.

 What does HDR stand for in photography?
 It's very simple.
 Photography became an important part of human life a long time ago.
 Today, every two minutes, people take as many pictures as taken throughout the entire 19th century!
 The word “Photograph” is translated from Greek as drawing with light.

 It means we use the power of lighting to create magnificent shots and share them with others.
 Dynamic range is the amount of light and dark that a camera can capture and display.
 The more detail the photo contains the more impressive the effect it provides.

 High dynamic range in photography means a greater amount of light and dark is captured to merge an image similar to what a human can perceive through eyes.
 Digital cameras have sensors that can capture a lot of detail, but their range is much lower than what we can see with our eyes.

 HDR photography plays an important role in the workflow of a photographer by providing unlimited opportunities.
 With so many people shooting photographs today, it’s difficult to stand out in the crowd.
 Using High Dynamic Range photography can allow you to show something unique and eye-catching.